makersacademy/chitter-challenge/README.md

 As a user
 So that I can see what others are saying
 I want to see all peeps in reverse chronological order

+As a user
+So that I know who posted the peep
+I want to see the name of the user who posted the peep
 ```